XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

-The machine learning responsibilities are handled by two specialized modules: \begin{itemize} \item \textbf{The Trainer:} This module encapsulates all aspects of model training and adaptation.
+\textbf{The Trainer:} This module encapsulates all aspects of model training and adaptation.
 It is responsible for selecting the specified model architecture, optimizer, and learning rate scheduler from a unified configuration.
 The Trainer first conducts the initial training of the surrogate model from scratch on the dataset generated by OpenFOAM.
-More importantly, it manages the online transfer learning process.
-When triggered by the Orchestrator after a CFD correction, it fine-tunes the model's weights on a small buffer of new, high-fidelity data.
-The Trainer continuously tracks validation loss and saves the best-performing model checkpoint, which is then used for the subsequent prediction phase. \item \textbf{The Predictor:} This lightweight module is dedicated solely to high-speed inference and is responsible for executing the auto-regressive ML rollouts.
+It also manages the online transfer learning process when triggered by the Orchestrator after a CFD correction.
+It fine-tunes the model's weights on a small buffer of new, high-fidelity data.
+The Trainer continuously tracks validation loss and saves the best-performing model checkpoint, which is then used for the subsequent prediction phase.

+\textbf{The Predictor:} This lightweight module is dedicated solely to high-speed inference and is responsible for executing the auto-regressive ML rollouts.
 When called by the Orchestrator, the Predictor enters a loop where it performs the following sequence at each timestep: (i) it pre-processes the input data, including normalization and the enforcement of boundary conditions; (ii) it passes the prepared data to the trained model for inference; (iii) it post-processes the model's output, including denormalization, to obtain the final physical fields; and (iv) it calculates the relative mass residual from the newly predicted velocity field.
-This loop continues until the calculated residual exceeds the pre-defined threshold, at which point the Predictor halts and returns control to the Orchestrator, reporting the final timestep it successfully reached. \end{itemize}
+This loop continues until the calculated residual exceeds the pre-defined threshold, at which point the Predictor halts and returns control to the Orchestrator, reporting the final timestep it successfully reached.